-Health Room Procedures (All Students)
+Health Room Procedures

 A registered nurse usually staffs the health room office during normal school hours.
 If the health office is closed or the nurse is not immediately available, a student with urgent or emergent problem or who is in need of an inhaler or daily medication should report to the main office.
-Students with non-urgent or nonemergent needs such as picking up or returning forms, minor illnesses and minor injuries are not to wait in the corridor for the nurse to return, but should return immediately to the class.
+Students with non-urgent or non-emergent needs such as picking up or returning forms, minor illnesses and minor injuries are not to wait in the corridor for the nurse to return, but should return immediately to the class.
 A pass to the school nurse is required.

 Our school nurse will administer first aid for injuries occurring while at school and will respond to health-related emergencies.
-When a high school student becomes seriously ill or injured, the parent will be notified immediately.
-If the parent cannot be reached, the nurse will act according to the instructions listed on the student's emergency medical data card.
 If a post-graduate student becomes seriously ill or injured, the emergency contact on record will be contacted.
 In the absence of a school nurse, 911 will be called.
 Under no circumstances will school personnel or other students transport ill or injured students.

-Post-graduate students and parents are encouraged to contact their health-care provider regarding general health and wellness concerns.
+Post-graduate students are encouraged to contact their health-care provider regarding general health and wellness concerns.
 All medical-related situations should be reported to the school nurse.

-Emergency Contact Numbers and Medical Information (All Students)
+Emergency Contact Numbers and Medical Information

 All students receive an Emergency Information Card on the first day of school.
 These cards are used in the event of a student illness, incident or emergency.
-The post-graduate or parent must complete and sign the card and return it the homeroom teacher as soon as possible.
-Working emergency contact numbers including home, work and cell numbers (of parent/guardians if high school student) and the name and number of at least one alternative contact in the event we are unable to reach you must be provided.
+The post-graduate must complete and sign the card and return it the homeroom teacher as soon as possible.
+Working emergency contact numbers including home, work and cell numbers and the name and number of at least one alternative contact in the event we are unable to reach you must be provided.
 Allergies and medical conditions should also be noted on the emergency card.
-It is the post-graduate or parent's responsibility to keep the school nurse up to date with any changes in emergency contact telephone numbers and/or health conditions.
+It is the post-graduate's responsibility to keep the school nurse up to date with any changes in emergency contact telephone numbers and/or health conditions.

-Release from School Due To Illness/Injury (High School Students)
+Release from School Due To Illness/Injury